realA10001986/Time-Circuits-Display/AddOns.md

 1) Option **_Enhanced Time Travel notification_** unchecked

-If a time travel sequence is started by button, the TCD itself is taking care of the "acceleration" on the speedo, and can therefore calculate in advance when the temporal displacement will start and notify other props 5 seconds ahead using the simple TIMETRAVEL message:
+If a time travel sequence is started by button, the TCD itself is taking care of "acceleration", and can therefore calculate in advance when the temporal displacement sequence will start and notify other props 5 seconds ahead using the simple TIMETRAVEL message:

 ```
 |<-------------- acceleration ------------>|<-Temporal displacement->|<--speedo deceleration--->|